armurox/AI_stuff/traffic/README.md

 - Run `python3 traffic.py [data_directory] [model.h5]` to train the model and save to .h5 file

 ## Dataset
-The dataset used for training (and testing) is German Traffic Sign Recognition Benchmark.
+The dataset used for training (and testing) the model is German Traffic Sign Recognition Benchmark.
+If you wish to use the dataset, please download it from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data